 Unlike Swedish Hasselback potatoes which are sliced along the rounded "back" of a whole potato, inside-out hasselback potatoes are first cut in half.
 Then all the little crisscross slices are made on the 'inside" or cut side of the potato.

 Here's how Mini Inside-Out Hasselback Potatoes came to be.
 Eddie and I were home in Boston for the December holidays.
 Our boys were with us.
 We were all in the kitchen cooking together for a big family dinner party.
 Eddie and Alex (our oldest) were tasked with slicing three pounds of miniature potatoes in half for roasting.

 After the holidays Alex made inside-out hasselback potatoes several times for his friends.
 Then, convinced of their awesomeness, he texted me some photos and a note: "this is the perfect potato."
 He said he'd never roast potatoes any other way.
 By the way, the top two photos are Alex's.

 The key to this recipe is to cut lots of little slices that go as deep into the potato as possible without going all the way through.
 Here's an easy way to do this.

-First cut each potato in half.
-With the cut-side facing up, make a cut across the middle.
+- Make a cut across the middle.
 Then rotate the potato a quarter turn and make lots of little cuts perpendicular to the first cut.
-Once you get rolling with this technique, you’ll be be surprised how easy it is.
+Repeat with each potato half.